Parliament @ Work

 Did you know?

-• The former Premier of Western Australia, Carmen Lawrence (1990-1993), was the first female Premier in Australia.
+• The former Premier of Western Australia, Carmen Lawrence, was the first female Premier in Australia, serving between 1990 and 1993.

 Australian Government - Department of Education, Employment and Workplace RelationsEducation Services Australia